uhm-descartes/descartes-modules/morea/best-recipe-ever/experience-best-recipe-ever-whats-next.md

 published: true
 morea_id: experience-best-recipe-ever-whats-next
 morea_type: experience
 morea_summary: "After the workshop, what will you do with the best recipe ever?
-No"
+No!"
 morea_sort_order: 3
 morea_labels:
 - 3:40pm-3:50pm